-As of the date of this Report, we had (a) 21,564 shares of common stock issuable upon the exercise of outstanding stock options, with a weighted average exercise price of \$23.81 per share; (b) 15,794 shares of common stock issuable upon the exercise of outstanding public warrants exercisable at an exercise price of \$4,370.00 per share, (c) 6,748 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$1,900.00 per share, (d) 6,579 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$2,850.00 per share, (e) 4,049 shares of common stock issuable upon exercise of certain outstanding warrants to purchase shares of common stock with an exercise price of \$3.23 per share, (f) 3,000,000 shares of common stock issuable upon exercise of warrants to purchase of warrants with an exercise price of \$2,006.40 per share, (h) 1,900,138 shares of common stock issuable upon exercise of warrants to purchase shares of common stock with an exercise price of \$1.50 per share; and (i) 1,200,000 shares of common stock issuable upon exercise of warrants to purchase shares of common stock with an exercise price of \$2.28 per share.
+As of the date of this Report, we had (a) 21,564 shares of common stock issuable upon the exercise of outstanding public warrants exercisable at an exercise price of \$4,370.00 per share, (c) 6,748 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$1,900.00 per share, (d) 6,579 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$2,850.00 per share, (e) 4,049 shares of common stock issuable upon the exercise of certain outstanding private placement warrants at an exercise price of \$3.23 per share, (e) 4,049 shares of common stock issuable upon the exercise of warrants to purchase shares of common stock with an exercise price of \$3.23 per share, (f) 3,000,000 shares of common stock issuable upon the exercise of warrants to purchase 3,000,000 shares of common stock with an exercise price of \$1.68 per share, (g) 168 shares of common stock issuable upon exercise of warrants with an exercise price of \$2,006.40 per share, (h) 1,900,138 shares of common stock issuable upon exercise of warrants to purchase shares of common stock issuable upon exercise of \$2.28 per share.
 For the life of the options and warrants, the holders have the opportunity to profit from a rise in the market price of our common stock without assuming the risk of ownership.
 The issuance of shares upon the exercise of outstanding securities will also dilute the ownership interests of our existing stockholders.